vikas8561/CGxSU_Semester_1/UI_UX_Figma/Notes/Unit 1/05-UI&UX-principles-best-practices.md

 3. **Create a Style Guide**
    Define colors, fonts, and button styles early to maintain consistency.
-   *Example*: Use a brand palette (like Zomato’s signature red) across all screens.
+   *Example*: Use a brand palette (like phonepe’s signature purple) across all screens.

 4. **Map User Flows**
    Sketch user journeys before focusing on visuals.